Hygrophorus eburneus: Description

 The cap of H. eburneus is 2 to 7 cm broad, with a shape ranging from convex to flattened, sometimes with an umbo (a raised area in the center of the cap).
 In age the cap margin sometimes becomes elevated and the center of the cap depressed.
 The cap is pure white, and depending on the moisture in the environment, may be glutinous to sticky.
 The cap surface is smooth, the margin is even and in young specimens, rolled inward and covered with short fibrils.
-The flesh is white, thick in the center of the cap but thinning toward the margin.
+The flesh is soft and white, thick in the center of the cap but thinning toward the margin.
 The odor and taste are mild.

 The gills are somewhat arcuate-decurrent, meaning they are shaped like a bow, curving upward and then running down the stem for a short distance.
 In terms of spacing, they are subdistant to distant, so that space can be seen between them.
 The gills are moderately broad, broadest near the stem, narrowed in front, pure white, slightly yellowish or buff with age or when dried.
 The stem is 4 to 15 cm long, 0.2 to 1.5 cm thick, equal in width throughout its length to somewhat tapered downward or with a greatly attenuated base, and glutinous.
 Its surface is silky beneath the gluten.
 The top of the stem is covered with short fibrils, pure white, sometimes becoming grayish or dirty with age.
 It is initially stuffed with cotton-like mycelia, then later becomes hollow.
 The caps of dried fruit bodies will typically remain white, while the stems will dry darker, especially if they are initially waterlogged.